otpisani/jamming_electronic_harassment/gnuradio-companion_in_action/readme.md

-in "soapy mode", that would be about you, whats batter suits you best solution for you, depends a lot of python version, errors that you will have, number one rules is !!!!don’t ever update OS which is just for jamming!!!!
+in "soapy mode", that would be about you, whats batter suits you best solution for you, depends a lot of python version, errors that you will have, number one rules is !!!!don’t ever update OS which is just for jamming WHEN ACTUALLY ALL WORKS!!!!

 option to put in osmocom block under device arguments